ratulalahy/intro_to_swe/projects/milestone-1.md

 - **Form and organize** a team with roles, rotation, and communication plans, emphasizing collaboration and accountability.
 - **Craft a project vision** and initial feature backlog aligned with Agile principles like Scrum.
 - **Create a preliminary plan** including timelines and risks to guide development.
-- **Set up and use tools** like Git/GitHub for version control and Zenhub for basic task tracking.
+- **Set up and use tools** like Git/GitHub for version control and GitHub Projects for basic task tracking.
 - **Apply basic Agile concepts** (e.g., Scrum roles, artifacts like backlogs) to start planning.
 - **Use GitHub releases** to version and document progress, mimicking industry workflows.